Curriculum

 - Explain the administrative and clinical roles in the medical office and functions within the EHR that are utilized routinely in these roles

-- Complete simulated medical records in SimCharts
+- Complete simulated health records in practice electronic health record software

 -